Prakhar54-byte/Prakhar54-byte/README.md

 ---

-## 🚀 About Me
+## About Me

-- 🎓 Pursuing a **B.Tech in Bioscience and Bioengineering with a Minor in Artificial Intelligence** at the **Indian Institute of Technology Jodhpur (IITJ)**.
+-  Pursuing a **B.Tech in Bioscience and Bioengineering with a Minor in Artificial Intelligence** at the **Indian Institute of Technology Jodhpur (IITJ)**.
-- 👨‍💻 Focused on **Full-Stack Development (MERN/Django)** and **Machine Learning (Deep Learning, GANs, Transformers)**.
+-  Focused on **Full-Stack Development (MERN/Django)** and **Machine Learning (Deep Learning, GANs, Transformers)**.
-- 🐧 Advanced Linux user developing primarily on **Arch Linux (Wayland, KDE Plasma)** — yes, I will mention it unprompted.
+-  Advanced Linux user developing primarily on **Arch Linux (Wayland, KDE Plasma)** — yes, I will mention it unprompted.
-- 💬 Always open to discussing system architecture, competitive programming, or AI research.
+-  Always open to discussing system architecture, competitive programming, or AI research.

 ---

-## 🌍 Open Source Contributions
+##  Open Source Contributions

 I am a strong advocate for open-source software and actively contribute to community-driven projects.
-- 🔀 **Merged Pull Requests:** Regularly contributing code, bug fixes, and feature enhancements to various repositories with a track record of successfully merged PRs.
+-  **Merged Pull Requests:** Regularly contributing code, bug fixes, and feature enhancements to various repositories with a track record of successfully merged PRs.
-- 🌟 **GirlScript Summer of Code (GSSoC):** Active participant contributing to the Open Source and Artificial Intelligence Agents tracks.

 ---